RoryQ/spanner-emulator/README.md

 This repository wraps the official
-[Google Cloud Spanner Emulator](https://github.com/GoogleCloudPlatform/cloud-spanner-emulator) with a convenience function to create an spanner instance on startup.
+[Google Cloud Spanner Emulator](https://github.com/GoogleCloudPlatform/cloud-spanner-emulator) with a convenience function to create a spanner instance on startup.

 ## Usage
 Set the `SPANNER_DATABASE_ID`, `SPANNER_INSTANCE_ID` and `SPANNER_PROJECT_ID` environment variables when running the image.